ljw1004/csharpspec/csharp/classes.md

 A *destructor_declaration* may include a set of *attributes* ([Attributes](attributes.md#attributes)).

-The *identifier* of a *destructor_declarator* must name the class in which the destructor is declared.
+The *identifier* of a *destructor_declaration* must name the class in which the destructor is declared.
 If any other name is specified, a compile-time error occurs.

 When a destructor declaration includes an `extern` modifier, the destructor is said to be an ***external destructor***.
 Because an external destructor declaration provides no actual implementation, its *destructor_body* consists of a semicolon.
 For all other destructors, the *destructor_body* consists of a *block* which specifies the statements to execute in order to destruct an instance of the class.
 A *destructor_body* corresponds exactly to the *method_body* of an instance method with a `void` return type ([Method body](classes.md#method-body)).